CopticScriptorium/NAPS2017/ANNIS-tutorial.md

 ## ANNIS Corpus Browser
 When you arrive at [https://corpling.uis.georgetown.edu/annis/scriptorium](https://corpling.uis.georgetown.edu/annis/scriptorium), you will see the list of publicly available corpora on the lower left of your screen.
 (On the right, you will see a list of sample queries for our corpora -- more on that in a minute.)
-Look at the list of corpora:
+<a name="docinfo"></a>Look at the list of corpora:
 1. To find out more information about any corpus, click the "i" information button for that corpus.
 A window will appear with:
   * a dropdown menu at the top listing all the documents in a corpus
   * on the left, _metadata_ (information about the corpus, such as annotators, translators, the date this version of the corpus was released)
   * on the right, all the annotations available for texts in this corpus; for a description of what these annotations are, visit our [Annotation Layer Names documentation page](http://wiki.copticscriptorium.org/doku.php?id=annotation_layer_names); if you're in person at the NAPS workshop, we'll also give you a handout.
-2. To see a list of documents in any corpus, click the document icon (it looks like a page) for that corpus name
+2. To see a list of documents in any corpus, click the document icon :page_facing_up: for that corpus name
   * Click the "i" information button for any document for more information
   * You'll also see a list of visualizations for each document (the same visualizations available at [http://data.copticscriptorium.org](http://data.copticscriptorium.org)
   **:arrow_right:Try it:  What happens when you click on a link for a visualization?**